kevgo/text-runner/README.md

 ## Why you need it

 * __evergreen tutorials:__
-  Enforce that your tutorials always describe how the product works, every time you change it or its documentation.
+  Your documentation always describes how the product works, every time you change it or its documentation.

 * __[semantic versioning](http://semver.org):__